Backstory issue 25 – is now live on the iPad!

-There’s a ton of great pieces in issue 20 – so – please check out a free PDF of our table of contents by clicking the link near the top right of this page.
+For you folks with iPads – There’s a ton of great pieces in issue 25 – so – please check out a free PDF of our table of contents by clicking the link near the top right of this page.

-Issue 20 contains plenty of in-depth interviews with top directors, screenwriters and producers and is enhanced with multimedia elements plus full length scripts and excerpts for you to read!
+Issue 25 contains plenty of in-depth interviews with top directors, actors, screenwriters and comic book artists and is enhanced with multimedia elements plus full length scripts and excerpts for you to read!

-The twentieth issue of Backstory is jam packed with full-length interviews from today’s most innovative storytellers and includes:
+The twenty fifth issue of Backstory is jam packed with full-length interviews from today’s most innovative storytellers and includes:

 ALSO: You’ll love these other in-depth storytelling pieces